4 Unforgettable Things to do in Cozumel

 2. Hit the Water Snorkeling or Scuba Diving

 El Cielo Reef is the first place I ever snorkeled.
-The water is pretty shallow, so I felt comfortable here alone even though I was a beginner snorkeler.
+The water is pretty shallow, so I felt comfortable here alone, even though I was a beginner snorkeler.
 I also recommend this reef if you are going with younger children.
-There is plenty of starfish and tropical fish to see.
+There are plenty of starfish and tropical fish to see.

 Colombia Reef is another place I recommend for those who want to dive.
 It has a pretty steep 80-foot drop-off at the beginning.
 There are also plenty of caves to explore and stunning coral formations.